Frequently Asked Questions

 COVID-19 spreads quickly, through:

-• Close personal contact, such as when shaking hands or touching others
+• Close personal contact - Activities such as shaking hands or touching others can transmit the virus

 Healthcare Professionals can only treat the symptoms of COVID-19 as they present.
 No specific therapy is effective against the virus itself.
-If you meet any of the criteria listed below, you must seek medical care early and share your previous travel history with your Healthcare Professional.
+If you meet any of the criteria listed below, you must seek medical care early and inform your Healthcare Professional of your recent travel history.

 When to seek medical care: